biojava/biojava.github.io/wiki/BioJava:CookBook:AAPROP:isoelectricpoint.md

 2) Innovagen -
 [2](http://www.innovagen.se/custom-peptide-synthesis/peptide-property-calculator/peptide-property-calculator-notes.asp#PI).
-Do note that the pKa values referenced are based on Lehninger Principles of Biochemistry, Third Edition.
+Do note that the pKa values referenced by Innovagen are based on Lehninger Principles of Biochemistry, Third Edition.
 Currently in the process of updating to 4th Edition.